SaiKUndurthi/Automated-Testing-of-Best-Practices-for-Android/README.md

 Follow step 1 "Establish build environment and Download Android source." from the User Guide document provided in the repository.

 ### Steps to build customized emulator.
-	1)	After completing the build steps from [Instrumentation_tool](https://github.com/poojakanchan/instrumentation_tool), paste these two files 'BestPracAspect.java' and 'Logging.java' under src/ folder.
+1)	After completing the steps from Instrumentation_tool repository, paste these two files 'BestPracAspect.java' and 'Logging.java' under src/ folder.

 2)	'BestPracAspect.java' contains all the aspect implementation of the Android API's which are considered to be the Best practices.
 'Logging.java' has all the helper methods required to generate the log.

-	3)	Initialize envieonment
+3)	Initialize environment
 		$ export ANDROID_HOME=<path to Working_Directory>
 		$ source build/envsetup.sh
 		$ lunch

 4)	Build Android source
 		$ make showcommands
 	To redirect logs to log file, run
 		$ make showcommands 2>&1 | tee log_file
 	To use multiple threads, run it with -j option as
 		$ make -j4
 	 Note that, building the source may require up to 2-3 hours.

 5)	After build is successful, launch emulator using command:
 		$ emulator
 	To see adb logs, use command:
 		$ adb logcat

 ### Sample applications
 Two APK files are provided under the apks/ folder for you to understand the working of the tool. "violate.apk" this application violates